 Gournia Archaeological Site

-Named by modern local villagers because of its stone basins (“gournes” in Greek), Gournia is the most characteristic example of an excavated medium-sized settlement, dated to the period of the peak of the Minoan culture (Late Minoan I period: 1550-1450 BC).
+Gournia, the ancient name of which is not known, is the most characteristic example of an excavated medium-sized settlement, dated to the period of the peak of the Minoan culture (Late Minoan I period: 1550-1450 BC).
 It is called "Pompeii of Minoan Crete" because of the good state of preservation.
 It occupies a low hill, close to the sea, at the Isthmus of Hierapetra.
 The first inhabitants settled here in the Early Minoan III period (2300 BC).
-In c1600 BC, a palace complex was erected but was destroyed along with the surrounding town in 1450 BC, at the same time with all the other palatial centers of Crete.
+In c1600 BC, the palace was erected but was destroyed along with the surrounding town in 1450 BC, at the same time with all the other palatial centres of Crete.

 Azoria Archaeological Site

-Azoria is an archaeological site on a double-peaked hill overlooking the Gulf of Mirabello in eastern Crete.
-Located about one kilometer southeast of the modern village of Kavousi and three kilometers from the sea, the site occupies a topographically strategic position (365 meters above sea level) between the north Isthmus of Ierapetra and the Sitia Mountains.
-The Azoria Project excavations have recovered evidence of an Archaic Greek city, established c600 BC, following a long period of continuous occupation throughout the Early Iron Age or Greek Dark Age (1200-700 BC) and Early Archaic (700-600 BC) (or Orientalizing) periods.
-The city was destroyed by fire early in the 5th century BC, to be subsequently reoccupied on a limited scale in c200 BC, probably a single tower constructed on the peak of the south acropolis.
+Azoria is an archaeological site on a double-peaked hill overlooking the Gulf of Mirabello in eastern Crete in the Greek Aegean.
+Located about 1 km southeast of the modern village of Kavousi, and 3 km from the sea, the site occupies a topographically strategic position (c.
+365 m above sea level) between the north Isthmus of Ierapetra and the Siteia Mountains.
+The Azoria Project excavations have recovered evidence of an Archaic Greek city, established c.
+600 BC, following a long period of continuous occupation throughout the Early Iron Age or Greek Dark Age (1200-700 BC) and Early Archaic (700-600 BC) (or Orientalizing) periods.
+The city was destroyed by fire early in the 5th century BC, to be subsequently reoccupied on a limited scale c.
+200 BC, probably a single tower constructed on the peak of the South Acropolis.

 If you come to Mochlos, it is worth visiting the nearby villages Sfaka, Lastros, Tourloti and Myrsini.
 The villages retain their traditional style and are home to some very old chapels.
-Moreover, on a hill south of Mochlos, one can visit the picturesque chapel of Holy Spirit (Agio Pneuma in Greek) which has panoramic views to Mirabello Gulf.
-Lastly, near the village of Myrsini one can find the Venetian Tower of Kornaros with the chapel of St. Anthony.
+Moreover, on a hill south of Mochlos you can visit the picturesque chapel of Holy Spirit (Agio Pneuma in greek) which has panoramic views to Mirabello Gulf.
+Lastly, near the village of Myrsini you’ll meet the Venetian Tower of Kornaros with the chapel of St. Anthony.